tomnagengast/winewindow.io/README.md

 # winewindow.io

+## Current
+- [x] How can I get the bottles for a winery team to show on the dashboard?

+Notify followers
+- Followed bottle awards
+- New releases from followed bottle wineries

+Collections
+- Event tastings
+- Competition entries
+- New releases
+- Updated tasting notes

 ## Tests
 - As a user, I can create a Winery Team
 - As a user, I can create a Cellar Team